meetrais/A-Z-of-Tranformer-Architecture/README.md

 # Build LLM From Scratch - Work In Progress...
-This repository demonstrates how to buld Large Language Model from scratch.
+This repository demonstrates how to build Large Language Model from scratch.
 This is inspired by the book "Build a Large Language Model (From Scratch) by Sebastian Raschka".